How to improve buyer confidence in your products.

 Some companies have attempted to change the perception of what they offer by putting more expensive name-brand items in their brochure.
-The problem with this approach is these items usually don’t sell that well because they’re often sold above retail.
+The problem with this approach is that these items usually don’t sell well because they’re often sold above retail.
 They also tend to be a little past their prime because people have already seen them in the stores.
 Plus, they already know how much they cost.

 2. Increased Sales Brochure Selection

 The idea is to appeal to a broader customer base by offering a more comprehensive selection of merchandise.
 Many companies use the ‘throw it against the wall’ approach by inundating people with many choices.
 This, too, seems to be an ineffective approach because it still doesn’t change the negative perception.

 Customers should expect reasonable value.
 Yes, it’s a fundraiser, but instead of offering higher-priced name-brand items to try to compensate for cheap items, offer higher quality off-brands at a lower price.